azaghal/factorio-quickbar-vertical-swap/README.md

 **NOTE:** Default control overlaps with built-in *Shoot selected* control.
 It is recommended to rebind the *Shoot selected* control to `Shift + Spacebar` to avoid accidents.

+### Configure swap mode of operation

+Choose between all quickbars (both visible and hidden), or one or more of the active (visible) quickbars.

 Known issues
 ------------